Proposed light rail developments for Galway City

 Since the early 2000s, a number of proposals have been made by politicians and interest groups in Galway to introduce a light rail system in the city.
 No light rail proposal for the city has received any government support to date.

+Proposals

 Corrib Light Rail (2006)

-The Corrib Light Rail was the name given to a light rail proposal made in 2006.
+A light rail proposal, made in early 2006, was dubbed the Corrib Light Rail.
+In mid-2006, the then Minister for Transport, Martin Cullen, stated that the Galway Transportation and Planning Study did not "envisage light rail measures such as those outlined in the Corrib Light Rail submission".
+The proposal was not progressed.

 Gluas (2008)

-Gluas (the Irish word for "movement", and a pun on "Galway" + "Luas") is a proposed tram or light rail system for Galway city, similar to the Luas found in Dublin.
-It has been proposed by a Galway-based lobby group.
-There are three proposed routes for the Gluas:
+Gluas (the Irish word for "movement", and a pun on "Galway" + "Luas") was a proposed tram or light rail system for Galway city, similar to the Luas found in Dublin.
+Proposed by a Galway-based lobby group, it included three possible routes: